 Start your day by visiting this UNESCO’s world heritage site, a gothic building that has become one of London’s most visited attractions.
 Westminster Abbey is a historical place where – among other famous historical figures – Jane Austen, Charles Darwin and Charles Dickens are buried.

 After a historical and quiet morning, now it’s time for a wow factor.
-So take the ‘Hop on Hop off Bus Tour’ at Parliament Street, Stop C, HM Treasury – it’s located a few steps next to Westminster Abbey – to Tower Bridge, prepare yourself to be amazed.
+So take the ‘Hop on Hop off Bus Tour’ at Parliament Street, Stop C, HM Treasury – a few steps next to Westminster Abbey – to Tower Bridge; prepare yourself to be amazed.

 Here you will experience a different London with the glass floor walkway!
 The glass floor is 11 meters long, 1.8 meters wide and 42 meters above the River Thames, allowing you to have a magnificent view of the city.
-But if you rather don’t look down, don’t worry.
-You can still be amazed by the glass floor thanks to its panoramic views.
+But if you instead don’t look down, don’t worry.
+Thanks to its panoramic views, you can still be amazed by the glass floor.

 As part of the Tower Bridge Exhibition, visitors can also learn about the bridge’s history by visiting the Victorian engine rooms.
 No wonder it’s one of the most famous bridges in the world.